LogentriesCommunity/le_appengine_py/README.md

 	import logentries

-	logentries.init('KEY', 'LOCATION')
+	logentries.init('LOGENTRIES_ACCOUNT_KEY', 'LOGENTRIES_LOCATION')

 You will notice the two parameters above called key and location.

-  - Key is your unique account-key to the site and must be kept secret.
+  - Account-Key is your unique account-key to the site and must be kept secret.
 As mentioned earlier this key is obtained from the Logentries UI.

   - Location is the name of your host on logentries followed by the name of the log, e.g 'hostname/logname'